The South West Academy of Sport is an incorporated body with an independent board of management.

-James is primarily responsible for the strategic management of the City of Bunbury’s infrastructure assets.
+As the Manager Sport and Recreation for the City of Bunbury, James is responsible for the City’s sport, recreation, and physical activity facilities and associated program delivery, this includes the South West Sports Centre.
 Prior to working at the City of Bunbury, James spent 20 years working in the leisure and fitness industry in the UK, operating and developing facilities and leisure services for many communities.
 His sporting background has seen him play representative cricket to under-19 level in the UK, swim the English Channel as part of a team of five and assist in the development of the Jersey Triathlon Club.
 Since arriving in Bunbury, he has developed his passion for cycling and is an active member of the SW Cycling Club.

 Troy has a long and distinguished career in sport and recreation, having served 16 years in Local Government in the regional centres of Port Hedland, Katanning and Kalgoorlie-Boulder in roles that focused around sport, recreation and community development.
 In 2004 he joined the Department of Sport and Recreation as the regional manager for the South West, which was extended in 2015 to also include the peel region where he is still today, enjoying the challenges of servicing the two largest regions in WA that both have huge demands resulting from the population growth being experienced.
 Troy is a keen sportsperson himself, having played and coached a range of sports and continues to volunteer on a number of local club and association committees, including being an inaugural Board Member of SWAS.